JoeNotCharles/get_twitter_likes/README.md

     which will open a popup with all your tokens.
     * "Access Token" should be something like `1234567890-abc123XYZ`.
 The part before the dash, which is all numbers, is your user ID.
- 1. Copy all the values from the popup into creds.py:
+ 1. Copy all the values from the popup into `creds.py` (you can use `creds.py.example` as a template):

     ```
     user_id = 'User ID (numeric part of Access Token)'